 She was a judge of health enhancement category of Asian CSR Awards hosted by AIM-Ramon V. Del Rosario Sr. Center for Corporate Social Responsibility in Manila, Philippines (2010-2011) and an Asia Pacific jury member of Cartier Women's Initiative Awards invited by Cartier headquarter in Paris, France (2012-2014).

-Her experiences in public sector include an evaluation group member of leadership and responsible practices of state-owned enterprises and governmental organizations appointed by the Ministry of Strategy and Finance (2012-2014), a regulation reform committee member of the Ministry of Trade, Industry & Energy (2012-2016), an advisor to the Presidential Council of Nation Branding for the South Korean government (2009-2010), an advisor to the Global CSR Committee of Korea Trade-Investment Promotion Agency (KOTRA) (2013-2015), and a central management committee member for social entrepreneur incubation project by Korea Social Enterprise Promotion Agency under the Ministry of Employment and Labor (2014-2015).
-She is currently a Business Ethics Trainer of the Korea Specialty Contractors Association, appointed by the Ministry of Land, Infrastructure, and Transport (MOLIT).
+Her experiences in public sector include an evaluation group member of leadership and responsible practices of state-owned enterprises and governmental organizations appointed by the Ministry of Strategy and Finance (2012-2014), a regulation reform committee member of the Ministry of Trade, Industry & Energy (2012-2016), an advisor to the Presidential Council of Nation Branding (2009-2010), an advisor to the Global CSR Committee of Korea Trade-Investment Promotion Agency (KOTRA) (2013-2015), and a central management committee member for the social entrepreneur incubation project of Korea Social Enterprise Promotion Agency under the Ministry of Employment and Labor (2014-2015).

 From 1992, she worked in private sector including a Korean subsidiary of a French multinational corporation, Clarins, and KOSDAQ listed IT venture companies in PR, international sales and marketing fields.
 She developed global IT software distribution partner networks from zero to eleven countries in Asia Pacific, Europe and North America.